lbrenman/apisub_autoapprover/README.md

 * **clientId** - from a service account as described above
 * **clientSecret** - from a service account as described above
 * **apicentralUrl** - https://apicentral.axway.com or the URL for your region
 * **apikey** - an API Key that you provide.
 You pass this key as a header using apikey as the key and the value you enter here.
-These are configured in your Central Discovery Agent environment YAML file
+These are configured in your Central Discovery Agent environment file

 This project uses these npm packages:
 * [**https://www.npmjs.com/package/axios**](https://www.npmjs.com/package/axios)